 Counselling for Borderline Personality Disorder in Melbourne

-Counselling in Melbourne offers counselling for those with Borderline Personality Disorder:
+Counselling in Melbourne service offers counselling for individuals with Borderline Personality Disorder.
+Many clients with borderline personality disorder present with the following behaviours.

-- Many who suffer from Borderline Personality Disorder are pre-occupied with their relationship to avoid being alone.
+- Many who suffer from Borderline Personality Disorder are pre-occupied with their relationships to avoid being alone.

-- Fearful of abandonment and react hostile to perceived abandonment.
+- Fearful of abandonment and often react hostile to perceived abandonment.

-- They turn to relationships to feel good about themselves.
+- They turn to relationships to feel good about themselves, and then get angry or cut off when they perceive abandonment.

 - They please others and put up with things that are costly towards them, to feel wanted.

-- They do not always know how to protect themselves or have boundaries.
+- Often, they give into the needs of others.
+So, they do not always know how to protect themselves or have boundaries, feeling violated or used, and then react.

 - Many are not invested in themselves, to determine what is right for them.

-- They turn to others to take care of them or manage their life for them, staying helpless to control their own lives.
+- Many turn to others to take care of them or manage their life for them, instead of take control their own lives.

-- They find it difficult to take responsibility for themselves, since they do not trust their own self, that hasn’t fully developed.
+- They find it difficult to take responsibility for themselves, since they do not trust their own self, that hasn’t fully emerged.

-- Their primary focus is being loved, even if they are mistreated.
+- Their primary focus is being loved, even if there is a cost to themselves.
+Often sacrificing themselves for love

 Counselling in Melbourne for Borderline Personality Disorder

-According to James Masterson, those individuals with a borderlines parent needed the child, so the parent did not have to face their own feelings abandonment.
-When the child was exploring their world, the parent felt abandoned from the child, so the mother abandoned the child when the child needed her for refuelling of their ‘self’.
+According to James Masterson, those individuals with a borderline personality disorder had a parent who needed the child, so the parent did not have to face their own feelings abandonment.
+When the child was exploring their world or separated from the parent, the parent felt abandoned from the child, so the care giver abandoned the child when the child needed them for refuelling of their ‘self’.
 As a result the parent did not support their child’s emerging self, by supporting their growth and independence.
 So these children have a self that remains developmentally stuck, scared to activate themselves, since they were abandoned, felt bad or punished when they explored their real self .
 So they acquired a false self based on pleasing others and giving up their real self, in order to avoid abandonment and receive love.

-The Borderline Personality Disorder individual only received loving supplies when clinging to their parent and complying to the mother’s needs.
-By withdrawing libidinal supplies, the parent did not support them in their self discovery or give them the push to they needed to learn skills.
-The mother offers them comfort when being close and abandons the child or gets angry when they step away to explore the world around them.
+Indiviuidals who suffer from Borderline Personality Disorder received loving supplies when clinging to their parent and complying to the care givers needs.
+When the parent feel abandoned and withdrew libidinal supplies, the parent did not support them in their self discovery or give them the libidinal push that they needed to learn new skills.
+The caregive offers them comfort when being close and abandons the child or gets angry when they step away to explore the world around them.
 Those who have borderline personality were therefore punished for real self expression or self activation.
 So they gave up their own self, needs or wants to make the parent happy.
 The parent may have been too invested in her own relationship with her husband, that she withdrew support for her child, not registering the child’s needs.
 So the parent did not offer supplies for the child’s real self to grow.
-The parent did not back them and have belief in them, or instil trust in their self to push them forward by giving them the libidinal push they required for the emerging self to develop.
-The person who is borderline has a real self has been developmentally arrested since they were a child, and they continue to function at a regressed level, as they struggle in their capacity to cope with work, study, love.
+The parent did not back them and have belief in them, or instil trust in their self to push them forward by giving them the support that they required for the emerging self to develop.
+The person who is borderline has a real self has been developmentally arrested,as they struggle in their capacity to cope with work, study, love.
+Attempts to progress themselves actually causes them to feel the abandonment depression, and therefore they resist focusing on themselves and follow the pursuit of others, remaining stuck in self-defeating behaviour.

 Push yourself forward with Borderline counselling in Melbourne